Excellently renovated family villa with park-like dream garden

 - Emergency power generator (approx. 600 L diesel)

-Around 1900, four neighboring Art Nouveau estates of great urban planning significance were built in the west of Munich.
-These so-called "Pasing villa colonies", designed by famous architects such as August Exter, Bernhard Borst and Richard Riemerschmid, served as models and were intended to enable wealthy citizens to leave the confines of Munich's old town and live in the midst of an idyllic garden landscape.
+Around 1900, four adjacent Art Nouveau housing estates of great urban significance were built in western Munich.
+These so-called “Pasing Villa Colonies,” designed by renowned architects such as August Exter, Bernhard Borst, and Richard Riemerschmid, served as models and were intended to allow affluent citizens to escape the confines of Munich’s old town and live amidst an idyllic garden landscape.

-The family villa that we are exclusively offering for sale is in an absolutely peaceful location, nestled in the historic "Waldkolonie".
-The residential area, which is characterized by impressive listed buildings, is only a few steps away from the extensive green spaces of the Pasing city park.
-The very well-kept, intact neighborhood offers daycare centers, elementary school and the renowned Karls-Gymnasium in the immediate vicinity.
-Beautifully ingrown gardens and lots of old trees create an extremely pleasant and stylish living environment.
+The family villa, offered exclusively by us for sale, is situated in an absolutely quiet location, nestled within the historic “Waldkolonie.”
+This residential area, characterized by impressive, historically protected buildings, is just a few steps away from the expansive green spaces of Pasinger Stadtpark.
+This very well-maintained, intact neighborhood offers daycare centers, elementary schools, and the renowned Karls-Gymnasium in the immediate vicinity.
+Magnificently mature gardens and many old trees create an extremely pleasant and stylish living environment.

-All the amenities of a self-sufficient small town can be found in the nearby Pasing town center: the "Pasing Arcaden" with over 100 stores, the Pasing Viktualienmarkt, post office, banks and municipal library, its own town hall and numerous public facilities, schools and the Munich University of Applied Sciences, an ice sports stadium, an indoor and outdoor swimming pool.
-Pasing railroad station offers frequent S-Bahn connections to Munich city center and the airport and is also an ICE stop.
+In the nearby center of Pasing, you’ll find all the amenities of a self-sufficient small town: the “Pasing Arcaden” with over 100 shops, the Pasing Viktualienmarkt, a post office, banks, and the city library, its own town hall, and numerous public institutions, schools, and Munich University of Applied Sciences, an ice rink, and an indoor and outdoor swimming pool.
+The Pasing train station offers frequent S-Bahn connections to downtown Munich and the airport, and is also an ICE stop.

 Other offers nearby